Three-dimensional surface codes: Transversal gates and fault-tolerant architectures: Rectified Picture

-With the additional stabilizers shown in Figure~\ref{fig:extra stabs}, we claim that the boundaries of our rectified cubic lattice have the correct properties.
-To show this, we consider each colour of boundary in turn.
+With the additional stabilizers shown in Figure~\ref{fig:extra stabs}, we claim that the three codes have the correct structure on the boundaries of the lattice.
+That is, the $c$-boundaries are rough boundaries in $\mathcal{SC}_{c}$ and smooth boundaries in $\mathcal{SC}_{c'}$ and $\mathcal{SC}_{c''}$.
+First consider the $g$-boundaries (top and bottom boundaries in Figure~\ref{fig:extra stabs}).
 Each vertex on the $g$-boundaries is a member of a single $g$-octahedron ($\mathcal{SC}_{g}$ $X$ stabilizer).
 Each vertex is also a member of four $rb$-faces ($\mathcal{SC}_{g}$ $Z$ stabilizers), except where the $g$-boundary meets the $r$-boundaries and $b$-boundaries.
-The $g$-boundary is, therefore, an $x$-boundary in $\mathcal{SC}_{g}$.
+The $g$-boundary is, therefore, a rough boundary in $\mathcal{SC}_{g}$.
 Each vertex on the $g$-boundaries is a member of two $r$-cuboctahedra (including 2D flattenings shown in Figure~\ref{fig:extra stabs}) and two $b$-cuboctahedra (including 2D flattenings), except where the $g$-boundaries meet an $r$-boundary or a $b$-boundary, respectively.
 The vertices on the $g$-boundaries are all members of fewer than four $rg$-faces (including 1D flattenings shown in Figure~\ref{fig:extra stabs}) and fewer than four $bg$-faces (including 1D flattenings).
-Therefore, the $g$-boundaries are $z$-boundaries in $\mathcal{SC}_{b}$ and $\mathcal{SC}_{r}$.
+Therefore, the $g$-boundaries are smooth boundaries in $\mathcal{SC}_{b}$ and $\mathcal{SC}_{r}$.

-Next we consider the $b$-boundaries.
+The next pair of boundaries we consider are the $b$-boundaries.
 Due to the additional stabilizers shown in Figure~\ref{fig:extra stabs}, each vertex on the $b$-boundaries is a member of two $r$-cuboctahedra (including 2D flattenings) and two $g$-octahedra, except where the $b$-boundaries meet the $r$-boundaries and $g$-boundaries, respectively.
 However, each vertex on the $b$-boundaries is a member of a single $b$-cuboctahedron.
 Every vertex on the $b$-boundaries is a member of fewer than four $rb$-faces and fewer than four $bg$-faces (including 1D flattenings).
 But each vertex is a member of four $rg$-faces (including 1D flattenings) except for the vertices which are also on $r$-boundaries or $g$-boundaries.
-Therefore, the $b$-boundaries are $x$-boundaries in $\mathcal{SC}_{b}$ and $z$-boundaries in $\mathcal{SC}_{r}$ and $\mathcal{SC}_{g}$.
+Therefore, the $b$-boundaries are rough boundaries in $\mathcal{SC}_{b}$ and smooth boundaries in $\mathcal{SC}_{r}$ and $\mathcal{SC}_{g}$, as required.
 The argument for $r$-boundaries is identical to the argument for $b$-boundaries, except with $r$ and $b$ exchanged.
+In Appendix~\ref{app:parallelepiped}, we describe an alternative family of stacked 3D surface codes which are supported on rectified cubic lattices which different boundaries to the ones we have just described.